AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Wisconsinhttps://wisconsindot.gov/Pages/dmv/license-drvs/susp-or-rvkd/traf-safety.aspxOWI convictions, or suspended for having 12, 13, or 14 pointsNot listed, but 3 for motorcyclistsNot listedNot listedNot listedNot listed

 Taking a defensive driving course is an easy way to get an auto insurance discount.
 The average cost of auto insurance may be higher for some people than others.
-For example, the cost of auto insurance for teens and the cost of auto insurance for those with accidents in their driving histories tend to be higher than the cost of auto insurance for an adult with no history of accidents.
+For example, teens and those with accidents on their record tend to pay more for auto insurance than an adult with no history of accidents.

 Defensive Driving Tips